tanyta78/reactNativeDemoApp/GithubActionsDemoApp/README.md

+# Important
+This need to be separate repo for workflows to work

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.